 It’s simply not feasible to have masses of releases on the site that can significantly downgrade SEO.

-In a solidifying move, YouTubers and celebrities parading as a bonafide boxer will still not gain mentions by name.
+In a solidifying move, YouTubers and celebrities parading as bonafide boxers will still not gain mentions by name.

-Phil has overseen the sharpest rise of any boxing website in the world.
-WBN had 21 million online views in the past year alone.
+WBN enjoyed the sharpest rise of any boxing website in the world in 2020-21.
+World Boxing News had 21 million online views in the past year alone.

-The above address is also for advertising inquires.
+The above address is also available for advertising inquires.